 For great results, the key is to use darker chocolate chips.
 Guittard Semisweet Chips and Ghirardelli Bittersweet chips work really well, as do Nestle’s Dark Chocolate Chips, which are less sweet than their regular semisweet.
-I’ve included a few more tips with the recipe and hope that those of you who have failed at no-fail fudge recipes will be successful with this one.
+I’ve included a few more tips with the recipe and hope that those of you who have failed no-fail recipes will be successful with this one.

 No Fail Five Minute Fudge